andyschaul/plant_care_system/README.md

 You can find indiviual component test programs in the component_tests folder for the light sensor, moisture sensor, relay, and relay water pump

+(Below protoype Fritz and image need to updated)

 Files:
 - control_OLED.py - Gets moisture, temperature, and light readings and displays on OLED
 - control_lights.py - Turns on lights if light reading below a threshold (then turns them off and checks again)